grocid/CTF/IceCTF/2016/README.md

 # Conclusion

 This was a fun CTF, perfect for beginners.
 Good diversity and entertaining problems, no complicated problems that require no though and only large amounts of work or guessing.
-Some quirks with unintended vulnerabilities in some challenges along they way, but they organizers did a good job.
+Some quirks with unintended vulnerabilities in some challenges along they way, but the organizers did a good job.